-Each director who is not an officer or employee of the Company receives \$1,000 per board meeting attended and \$500 per committee meeting attended, with minimum compensation equal to \$8,500 per year for such attendance, and is reimbursed for his out-of-pocket expenses incurred in connection with attendance at meetings or other Company business.
+Each director who is not an officer or employee of the Company receives \$1,000 per board meeting attended and \$500 per committee meeting attended, with minimum compensation equal to \$8,500 per year, and is reimbursed for his out-of-pocket expenses incurred in connection with attendance at meetings or other Company business.
 In addition, beginning in 2000, each director is eligible to participate in the Company's company-wide bonus program, which is based on Company performance and goals.
+During 2001 the Company paid bonuses of \$5,500 to each of its two non-employee directors who served during 2000.

-In December 1993, the Company adopted the 1993 Non-Employee Director Stock Option Plan ("1993 Plan") pursuant to which each person who is not a salaried employee of the Company who first becomes a director after December 29, 1993 shall be granted on the date he first becomes a director an option to purchase 2,000 shares of Common Stock and on January 2 of each year beginning with January 2, 1994, each person who is not a salaried employee of the Company and is then a director shall be granted an option to purchase an additional 1,200 shares of Common Stock.
-In addition, the 1993 Plan authorizes the Board of Directors to approve additional stock option grants to such non-employee directors.
-The exercise price of each share of Common Stock under any option granted under the 1993 Plan shall be equal to the fair market value of a share of Common Stock on the date the option is granted.
+In December 1993, the Company adopted the 1993 Non-Employee Director Stock Option Plan ('1993 Plan') pursuant to which each person who is not a salaried employee of the Company who first becomes a director after December 29, 1993 shall be granted on the date he first becomes a director an option to purchase 2,000 shares of Common Stock and on January 2 of each year beginning with January 2, 1994, each person who is not a salaried employee of the Company and is then a director shall be granted an option to purchase an additional 1,200 shares of Common Stock.
+In addition, the 1993

+Plan authorizes the Board of Directors to approve additional stock option grants to such non-employee directors.
+The per share exercise price of each option granted under the 1993 Plan shall be equal to the fair market value of a share of Common Stock on the date the option is granted.